Generative Refocusing: Flexible Defocus Control from a Single Image: Method

-where $f$ is the focal length and $F$ denotes the \emph{aperture $f$-number}; and \textit{pixel\_ratio} compensates for sensor size and image resolution differences.
-The AIF input is provided by \textbf{DeblurNet}.
-Although $S_{1}$ can sometimes be read from metadata, both estimated and true depths may deviate in real scenes.
-To obtain more reliable supervision, we estimate in-focus masks using BiRefNet \cite{Zheng2024BiRefNet}, and have human experts filter erroneous cases and complete partial masks.
-These masks refine the focus plane and yield a consistent defocus map, enabling BokehNet to learn from real bokeh images.
+where $f$ is the focal length and $F$ is the aperture $f$-number, both directly obtained from EXIF metadata.
+The pixel\_ratio term accounts for differences in camera sensor size and image resolution.
+Although some devices may provide a focus-distance field in EXIF, it is frequently missing or noisy; therefore, we \emph{do not} rely on EXIF for $D_\text{focus}$.
+Instead, we compute the focus plane based on an in-focus mask and a monocular depth estimate, following the approach of ~\cite{Fortes2025BokehDiffusion}.
+Specifically, we estimate an in-focus mask $M$ using BiRefNet~\cite{Zheng2024BiRefNet} and produce a depth map $D$ using a monocular depth estimator.
+The focus plane is then determined as the median depth within the masked in-focus area:

+We then generate $D_{\text{def}}$ using Eq.~\ref{eq:defocus_map}, enabling BokehNet to effectively train on real single images.
+While these estimated AIF images and defocus maps contain inevitable noise, training on them inherently aligns with our single-image refocusing pipeline, making the model more robust to depth and deblurring artifacts.

+\paragraph{(c) LFDOF and RealBokeh.} These datasets provide pairs but omit EXIF metadata or provide insufficient fields to estimate $K$ (see Fig.~\ref{fig:data_generation}\,(c)).
+To address this, we first compute the focus-plane proxy $D_\text{focus}$.
+Similar to (b), we employ BiRefNet~\cite{Zheng2024BiRefNet} to obtain an initial in-focus mask $M$.
+However, due to the increased diversity and complexity of the scenes in these datasets, the initial estimate of $M$ is sometimes unreliable.
+Rather than simply verifying and discarding unreliable cases, we introduce a manual refinement step.
+Specifically, we re-select a small yet reliable in-focus region to correct $M$, thereby accurately extracting $D_\text{focus}$.
+This strategy preserves challenging samples rather than excluding them, thereby enabling the model to learn from a wider range of real-world scenarios.

-\paragraph{Real paired bokeh images without metadata.} Previous bokeh-synthesis datasets \cite{Bokehlicious} \cite{ebb} provide real pairs but omit EXIF metadata or provide insufficient fields to estimate a reliable $K$ (see Fig.~\ref{fig:data_generaton}\,(c)).
-We therefore adopt a \emph{simulator-in-the-loop calibration} of the bokeh level: given an AIF image $I_{\mathrm{aif}}$, an estimated depth $D$, and a focus annotation obtained as in the unpaired setting (BiRefNet-based in-focus masks with expert filtering), we sweep $K$ and choose the value whose rendered result best matches the real bokeh target $I_{\mathrm{real}}$:
+With $D_\text{focus}$ established, we adopt a \emph{simulator-in-the-loop calibration} of the bokeh level.
+Given an AIF image $I_{\mathrm{aif}}$ and estimated depth $D$, we sweep $K$ and choose the value whose rendered result best matches the real bokeh target $I_{\mathrm{real}}$:

-where \emph{B} denotes our physically guided renderer and $S_{1}$ is the focus-plane proxy.
-The selected $K^{\star}$ is then used as the pseudo bokeh level label for training .
-Focus-plane annotation follows the same protocol as in the unpaired case.
+where $R$ denotes our physically guided renderer.
+The selected $K^{\star}$ is then used as the pseudo-bokeh-level label for training, provided that its corresponding SSIM exceeds a predefined threshold to ensure reliable supervision.
+Finally, the defocus map $D_{\text{def}}$ is constructed accordingly following Eq.~\ref{eq:defocus_map}.

-\paragraph{Discussion.} Although the resulting defocus maps and the AIF proxy are not perfectly accurate, this supervision regime mirrors the practical refocusing scenario.
-Aggregating numbers of real bokeh images substantially improves realism and robustness over synthetic-only training.